godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Now, for this to work you will need to have the OpenVR asset from the Godot asset library.
-The OpenVR asset is included in the starter assets, but there may be newer versions that work better, so I would highly suggest deleting the ``addons`` folder, going to the asset library, searching for ``OpenVR``, and downloading the newest version from BastiaanOliji/Mux213!
+The OpenVR asset is included in the starter assets, but there may be newer versions that work better, so I would highly suggest deleting the ``addons`` folder, going to the asset library, searching for ``OpenVR``, and downloading the newest version from Bastiaan-Olij/Mux213!

-So, let's quickly go over what this does.
+With that done, let's quickly go over what this script does.

 First, we find a VR interface from the ARVR server.
 We do this because by default Godot does not include any VR interfaces, but rather exposes a API so anyone can make
-AR/VR interfaces with GDNAtive.
+AR/VR interfaces with GDNative/C++.
 Next, we check to see if a OpenVR interface was found, and then we initialize it.

 Assuming nothing went wrong with initializing, we then turn the main :ref:`Viewport <class_Viewport>` into a AR/VR viewport, by setting ``arvr`` to ``true``.
-We also set HDR to false, since currently as of Godot 3.0.4 you cannot use HDR in VR in Godot.
+We also set HDR to ``false``, since in OpenVR you cannot use HDR.

 Then we disable VSync and set the target FPS to ``90`` frames per second. ``90`` FPS is what most VR headsets run at, and since the game will both display on the VR headset and on the computer's monitor, we want to disable VSync and set the target FPS manually so the computer's monitor does not drag the VR display down to 60 FPS.